This week’s famous poet

 can print out a worksheet on this poem.
 You will fill in the missing words in

-4. Christina Rossetti wrote two Christmas carols that are still sang in Britain today.
+4. Christina Rossetti wrote two Christmas carols that are still sung in Britain today.
 She is best known for these two songs:

 - Love Came Down at Christmas